openharmony/docs/en/application-dev/ability/fa-formability.md

            return formData;
        },
        onCastToNormal(formId) {
-           // Called when the widget client converts the temporary widget into a normal one.
+           // Called when the widget host converts the temporary widget into a normal one.
 The widget provider should do something to respond to the conversion. console.log('FormAbility onCastToNormal');
        },
        onUpdate(formId) {
-           // To support scheduled update, periodic update, or update requested by the widget client for a widget, override this method for data update. console.log('FormAbility onUpdate');
+           // To support scheduled update, periodic update, or update requested by the widget host for a widget, override this method for data update. console.log('FormAbility onUpdate');
            let obj = {
                "title": "titleOnUpdate",